Foreword

 It’s another way of looking at the problem: no more writing boilerplate, no more fear of potential injections due to human error.

-In short, the benefits are very similar to those provided by ORMs, but with control over queries and no loss of performance.
+In short, the benefits are very similar to those provided by ORMs, but with full control over queries and no runtime overhead.
+Indeed, unlike some ORMs that heavily rely on reflection at runtime, the code generated by sqlc is executed exactly as is, with no loss of performance.

 Writing SQL is cool.